 Table of Content +

-RBI Grade B Notification: Every year, the Reserve Bank of India releases the RBI Grade B recruitment notice for the recruitment of Grade B officers across various cadres.
-This year too, the RBI is expected to release the RBI Grade B 2026 Notification soon for various posts across different cadres.
-The RBI Grade B Notification PDF will include important details such as the exam date, application dates, selection process, and more.
+Every year, the Reserve Bank of India releases RBI Grade B recruitment notification to hire officers for different roles and cadres.
+For 2026 as well, notification is expected to be released by 28th April 2026 for various posts.
+The RBI Grade B notification PDF will include all important details, such as exam dates, application dates, eligibility, selection process, and other key information that candidates need to know before applying.

 Attempt RBI Grade B Mock Test